Updated: Jan 6, 2022

 Out of context, belly dance is often confused with “exotic” dance.

 It's centuries older than Ballet.
 Though it's not Modern Dance, it's still contemporary.
-It's often called Raqs Sharqi, Oryantal, Danse du Ventre, or simply, World Dance.
+It's often called Raqs Sharqi, Oryantal, Danse du Ventre, Middle Eastern Dance, or simply, World Dance.
 Without a doubt, belly dance is a timeless dance.

 Any art form that survives for millennia does so because it's been beautifully conceived, sublimely crafted, and is full of deep expression that has transmitted itself through the centuries.
 It's what we call a "classical art."

-Belly dance is an art with the precision of technique on par with ballet, a musical heritage at least rivaling that of classical Western music, and a tradition of improvisation in which many world scholars believe the roots of both jazz music and modern dance run deep.
+Belly dance is an art with the technical precision on par with ballet, a musical heritage rivaling that of classical Western music, and a tradition of improvisation that many scholars believe to be the roots of both jazz and modern dance.